 Believe it or not, not having an email marketing strategy to date means missing opportunities to grow and build lasting relationships with your customers.

 Despite the success of other channels, such as social networks, e-mail still remains a great tool for creating a community of loyalists around your brand, getting more leads, increasing sales and building credibility.

-Finally, what makes email marketing so powerful and profitable is that it offers you Direct, individual access to your audience.
+Finally, what makes email marketing so powerful and profitable is that it gives you Direct, individual access to your audience.
 Try thinking about it: when a customer leaves you their email address, it is as if he were giving you the equivalent of the keys to his house.
 Showing up already having permission to enter, rather than being uninvited, really makes a difference.

 Photo by Solen Feyissa on Unsplash

 Leave a Reply